Sweet Potato Brownies

 To freeze.
 Wrap brownies individually in parchment paper and place them in a ziplock bag.
 Brownies kept in the freezer will keep fresh for up to 6 months.

-flourless sweet potato brownies.
+flourless sweet potato brownie on a white plate.

 sweet potato brownies recipe.